How We Help

 Done-in-a-Day (DIAD) is a long-standing JLL project with a rich history of serving agencies and non-profit entities that carry on traditions of past JLL projects.
 DIAD offers frequent, flexible “hands on” volunteer opportunities completed in one day, including capital restoration projects, direct client services, and strategic planning activities.
 DIAD events occur three concentrated “Junior League Weeks of Service,” one of which will include the Mayors Week of Service in the Spring.
 During these weeks, Junior League members provide in almost 500 hours of community service to various non-profit organizations around the area.
 Each DIAD Week of Service includes one “Signature Event” intended to provide a significant, long standing contribution to an area organization.

-Keep in Touch (KIT) is one of the Junior League’s longest running programs.
-Previously, KIT focused on increasing public awareness and education on early detection of breast cancer and providing outreach and support networks to recently diagnosed women.
-This year, KIT is expanding their impact by working with various cancer-affiliated groups and other health-focused programs.
+Strive & Thrive is one of the Junior League’s longest running programs.
+Previously, Strive & Thrive focused on increasing public awareness and education on early detection of breast cancer and providing outreach and support networks to recently diagnosed women.
+This year, Strive & Thrive is expanding their impact by working with various cancer-affiliated groups and other health-focused programs.

 Stand Up for Girls at Maryhurst